kilpkonn/msc-thesis/main.typ

 ]
 With `searchColl` we attempt to solve problem collection by finding .
 To do that we iterate over all the problems and attempt to solve them by calling `search` function.
-If we cannot find solution for a problem in problem colloection we discard the whole problem collection by returning empty solution immideately.
+If we cannot find solution for a problem in problem collection we discard the whole problem collection by returning empty solution immediately.
 This is because problems in the problem collection need to be solved for the solution to hold.
 In case we find solutions to the problem we add them to solutions collection.
 In the end we return solutions collection.

 As described above the algorithm is built around DFS.
-However the authors of @tool-for-automated-theorem-proving-in-agda note that while the performace of the tool is good enough to be useful it performs poorly on larger problems.
+However, the authors of @tool-for-automated-theorem-proving-in-agda note that while the performance of the tool is good enough to be useful it performs poorly on larger problems.
 They suggest that more advanced search space reduction techniques can be used as well as writing it in a language that does not suffer from automatic memory management.
 It is also noted that there seems to be many false subproblems that can never be solved so they suggest a parallel algorithm that could potentially prove the uselessness of those subproblems potentially faster to reduce the search space.